BlackDice/scent/readme.md

 	sInput       system initializer
 	bName        symbol reference

+### No classes

+Scent is completely class-less framework.
+There is no inheritance of any framework part as it's not needed. **Do not use** `new` keyword when using the framework functions.
+It will not change it's behavior in any way, but internally you will be creating object that is thrown away.
+For performance reasons there are no checks if you have used `new` keyword.

 ### EcmaScript 6 support

 Framework is using some of the features as defined by EcmaScript6 draft.
-Since the implementation in current environments as far from finished, framework is using shims.
+Since the implementation in current environments are not really production ready, framework is using shims.
 All used features are exported in `es6-support` file to easily allow replacement by another implementation.

 #### Symbol usage

 To avoid collisions in some variable names and also to store truly private states, framework is using Symbol structure.
 All public symbols are accessible from `symbols.coffee` file.
 You can use these to get required values.

 Acknowledged notation exists for the symbols, it uses `@@` as prefix.
-Anytime when I am using this prefix be aware you have to use the symbol of that name from mentioned file.
+Anytime when we are using this prefix be aware you have to use the symbol of that name from mentioned file.
 Note that variable names in the files are conforming to the mentioned notations too.

 ## How it works